scalacenter/scalafix/CONTRIBUTING.md

 ## Modules

-- `scalafix-core/` data structures for rewriting and linting Scala source code
+- `scalafix-core/` data structures for rewriting and linting Scala source code.
-- `scalafix-reflect/` JVM-only utilities to compile and classload custom rules
+- `scalafix-reflect/` utilities to compile and classload rules from configuration.
-- `scalafix-rules/` Scalafix built-in rules such as `RemoveUnused`
+- `scalafix-rules/` built-in rules such as `RemoveUnused`.
-- `scalafix-cli/` command-line interface
+- `scalafix-cli/` command-line interface.
-- `scalafix-tests/` project for running unit and integration tests.
+- `scalafix-tests/` projects for unit and integration tests.
-- `readme` documentation page
+- `scalafix-docs/` documentation code for the Scalafix website.

 ## IntelliJ import